 3. Not Following Up

 This is one of the biggest mistakes you can make when hosting a booth at a trade show.
-Nothing diminishes your return on investment further than failing to follow up with people once the show is finished.
+Nothing diminishes your return on investment more than failing to follow up with people after the show is over.

-Your small business will want to obtain email addresses, cell phone numbers, and addresses so you can market to them after the show is over.
+Your small business will want to collect email addresses, cell phone numbers, and addresses so you can market to them after the show.

-Timeframes for contacting leads may have passed and information could be lost.
-This is why it is critical to make a plan to follow up and make sure you actually follow it.
+Timeframes for contacting leads may have passed, and information could be lost.
+This is why it is critical to plan a follow-up and make sure you actually follow through.

 4. Failing to Plan Ahead